 C13.04.
 Mutual Ministry Committee(s) (in the absence of a mutual ministry committee, the duties shall be fulfilled by the executive committee) shall be appointed jointly by the president and the rostered minister.
 Term of office shall be two years, with three members to be appointed each successive year.**

 C13.05.
-When a vacancy occurs in a position for which this congregation calls a rostered minister, a Call Committee of six voting members shall be elected by [this congregation] [the Congregation Council].
+When a vacancy occurs in a position for which this congregation calls a rostered minister, a Call Committee of six voting members shall be elected by the Congregation Council].
 Term of office will terminate upon installation of the newly called rostered minister.

 C13.06.
 Other committees of this congregation may be formed, as the need arises, by decision of the Congregation Council.

 C13.07.
-Duties of committees of this congregation shall be specified in the [bylaws][continuing resolutions].
+Duties of committees of this congregation shall be specified in the continuing resolutions.

 C13.08.
 The [senior] pastor of this congregation shall be ex officio a member of all committees and boards of this congregation.
 [The president of this congregation shall be ex officio a member of all committees and boards of this congregation, except the Nominating Committee.]